erduranf/GUI-Analysis/README.md

 # GUI-Analysis
-Assignment to analyze a web site's GUI
+Assignment to analyze a web site, find flaws with its GUI and propose imporvements